r1cksec/corptrace/README.md

 # Thoth

-Thoth is a very modular tool that automates the execution of tools during a reconnaissance assessment.
+Thoth is a modular framewok that automates the execution of tools during a reconnaissance assessment.
-Using multithreading, several tools are executed simultaneously.
+Using multithreading, several tasks are executed simultaneously.
 The use of different modules can be adapted on the fly by using module names or risk level as a filter.
+I wrote this tool primarily to automate my workflow, so I'm sure it's still buggy for some corner cases.
 <br>
 <br>
 Note that running thoth repetitively in a short amount of time can lead to blocking of the IP address used, as thoth can query multiple APIs at the same time.